 How to Prepare Before a Flood

 As with any emergency preparation, it’s not difficult, and a little practice can go a long way.
-Ready.gov and Dr. James Howard, a data scientist and flood insurance expert, have a few easy tips to help you and your roommate be thoroughly prepared in the case of a flood.
+Ready.gov and Dr. James Howard, a data scientist, and flood insurance expert, has a few easy tips to help you and your roommate be thoroughly prepared in the case of a flood.

 Howard recommends knowing where the floodplain is, what your associated risk is, and the history of flooding in your area.
 If you know that you live in a high-risk area, keep your eye on the news.
 Make sure you’re ready to move by mapping out an escape route to higher ground ahead of time.

 Prepare a kit.

 Yes, you hear it a lot, but common necessities are easy to overlook when they’re always on hand.
 You’ll have little time to react in the event of a flood, and having a pre-packed bag of sealed foods, first-aid equipment, a flashlight, and batteries could mean the difference between life and death.

 Do you have renters insurance?
 Check and see if it covers the cost of floods.
 Most renters insurance will not, and even if you don’t own your home, you’ll need flood insurance to cover the loss of possessions due to flooding.

 Learn the flood safety tips before a flood, not during.